RISs and Sidelink Communications in Smart Cities: The Key to Seamless Localization and Sensing: RIS-Enabled las Scenarios

 \subsection{Cooperative Localization}

-Sidelink communications (e.g., device-to-device (D2D) communications, or the vehicular version known as \ac{v2x} communications) has been introduced in the millimeter-wave band for information exchange between vehicles, opening the road for numerous use cases, such as platooning, collision avoidance and autonomous driving \cite{garcia2021tutorial}.
-The combination of \acp{ris} and sidelink is expected to provide low-latency and high-reliability communications~\cite{gu2022intelligent}.
-Interestingly, it can also be exploited to assist \ac{las}.
-Sidelink communications enables UEs to participate in a cooperative manner in the sharing of position and surrounding information within a local network, and in performing relative location estimation using sidelink signals~\cite{ko2021v2x}.
-We will focus on the latter case, where the absolute location can be estimated using \ac{ris} anchors (i.e., with known position and orientation information), without any \acp{ap} or beacons.
+Sidelink communications, or the vehicular version known as \ac{v2x} communications, has been introduced in the millimeter-wave band for information exchange between vehicles, opening the road for numerous use cases, such as platooning, collision avoidance and autonomous driving \cite{garcia2021tutorial}.
+The combination of \acp{ris} and sidelink is expected to provide low-latency and high-reliability communications~\cite{gu2022intelligent}, but also assist \ac{las} in a cooperative manner~\cite{ko2021v2x}.
+We will focus on the latter case, where the absolute location can be estimated using \ac{ris} anchors (i.e., with known position and orientation information), without any \acp{ap} or beacons involved.
 A typical scenario could be \textit{cooperative vehicular networks} in urban areas with severe \ac{ap} and GPS signal blockages.

-We next discuss single- and multi-\ac{ris}-involved localization scenarios, where single-antenna \acp{ue} cooperate to estimate their positions via \ac{wb} sidelink signals.
+We consider single- and multi-\ac{ris}-involved localization scenarios, where single-antenna \acp{ue} cooperate to estimate their positions via sidelink signals.
 We also consider a more general scenario where \ac{ris}-coated objects are involved, resulting in cooperative \ac{ris} localization.